A growing number of states and cities are establishing paid leave programs for employees, and they often cover domestic workers like nannies.

 Washington’s Paid Family and Medical Leave program (PFML) allows household employees to receive up to 12 weeks of paid leave for bonding after the birth or placement of a child; an employee’s serious health condition; a serious health condition of a qualifying family member; and certain military events.
 Employees can also use paid family leave for bereavement purposes.

 Since families with household help likely have less than 50 employees, they are not required to pay the employer share of the contribution.
-They must still collect the employee portion or opt to pay this for their worker and submit those premiums every quarter.
+However, they must still collect the employee portion or opt to pay this for their workers and submit those premiums every quarter.

-Also, under the state’s paid sick leave law, household employers, are required to provide paid sick leave to their workers.
-Employees accrue a minimum of one hour of paid sick leave for every 40 hours worked.
+Also, under the state’s paid sick leave law, household employers must provide paid sick leave to their workers.
+Employees accrue at least one hour of paid sick leave for every 40 hours worked.
 There is no cap on the amount of paid sick leave hours an employee can accrue within a year.
 Employees can use paid sick leave for themselves or their family members for a mental or physical illness, injury, or health condition; to diagnose, care for, or treat a mental or physical illness, injury, or health condition; to receive preventive medical care; for leave that qualifies under the state’s Domestic Violence Leave Act.

 Washington, D.C.